-Hispania, around 560 CE (Wikipedia Commons, with cities added).
+Hispania, 530-70.
 The Cantabrians, in the far north, are a Celtic people.
-Toledo is the center of Visigoth rule.
+Toledo was the center of Visigoth rule.

 The Mosque at Córdoba

-Conversion to Islam proceeded at a steadily increasing pace, starting with the Visigoth aristocracy, as it offered an escape from the limitations and humiliations of their diminished status.
+Conversion to Islam proceeded at a steady pace, including the Visigoth aristocracy, concerned with their status in what was now a Muslim-ruled society.
 Christians and Muslims mingled more closely.
-There were intermarriages and a deterioration of the Catholic Church in Hispania.
+There were intermarriages and a deterioration of the Catholic Church.

-But tradition interfered with a perfect toleration.
-For example, a Muslim insisted that his two step children become Muslim.
-His children's persistent refusal ended with their beheading.
-That was on October 21, 840.
-In the 900s various Christians were killed, one a bishop who insulted Muhammad the Prophet after expressing the opinion common among bishops that Muhammad was a false prophet, a lying imposter and a dissolute adulterer and such.
+But problems remained.
+For example in 840 a Muslim insisted that his two step-children become Muslim, and his children's persistent refusal ended with their beheading (on October 21).
+In the 900s various Christians were killed, one a bishop who insulted Muhammad the Prophet after expressing the opinion common among bishops that Muhammad was a false prophet, a lying imposter and a dissolute adulterer.
 And there is a report of 200 monks of Cardena being massacred by Muslim soldiers in 934.
-But intermarriage, friendly mingling and conversions to Islam continued, with Muslims said to begin to outnumber Christians in al-Andalus.
+But intermarriage, friendly mingling and conversions to Islam continued, with Muslims said to begin to outnumber Christians.

-In the 10th century, power in Córdoba stayed within Rahman's family, passing to Abd-ar-Rahman III, who reigned from from 912 to 961.
-He expanded his rule, bringing a new united to al-Andalus.
-In 929, he joined in the defiance of Abbasid caliphate in Baghdad and declared himself Islam's caliph.
-This made three caliphs, Rahman III, a caliph in Cairo and the Abbasid caliph in Baghdad he became the third caliph.
+In the 10th century, power in Córdoba stayed within Rahman's family, passing to Abd-ar-Rahman III, who reigned from 912.
+He expanded his rule, bringing a new united to al-Andalus (Spain).
+In 929, he joined in defying the caliphate in Baghdad and declared himself Islam's caliph.
+With a caliph in Cairo and the Abbasid caliph in Baghdad he became the third caliph.

 Cordoba's reputation brought people to the city, more trade and an influx of goods.
 Córdoba became the largest and most cultural city in Europe and a city that rivaled the two great cities of the Middle East: Baghdad and Cairo.
 The city of Córdoba became the intellectual center of Europe.
 Students came from elsewhere in Europe to be taught by Arab, Christian, and Jewish scholars.
-Cordoba's great library held over 600,000 manuscripts.
-Cordoba became famous for its philosophy, with translated works of Greek writers and philosophers.
+Manuscripts accumulated in the city's library.
+Córdoba became famous for its philosophy, with translated works of Greek writers and philosophers.
 It would be from Córdoba that Christendom would acquire its knowledge of ancient works, including the works of Aristotle and achievements in medicine, mathematics and astronomy.
-The physician, scientist, and surgeon Abu al-Qasim (Abulcasis) was active in al-Hakam's court.